1951–52 Scottish Division A

 The 1951–52 Scottish Division A was won by Hibernian by four points over nearest rival Rangers.
 Greenock Morton and Stirling Albion finished 15th and 16th respectively and were relegated to the 1952–53 Scottish Division B.

+This was the first time in the history of the Scottish top tier that a team other than Celtic or Rangers managed to successfully defend their league trophy and won two leagues in a row, a feature only repeated since by Aberdeen in 1984 and 1985.
+It was also the fourth and, as of 2025, last time that Hibernian won the league.